Tadukoo/TadukooBibleBukkit/README.md

    * Requires the permission: TadukooBible.announce

 /bible previous [ translation ]
-   * Aliases: pre, prev, and back.
+   * Aliases: pre, prev, back, before, and b4.
    * Shows you the Bible verse before the one you last read.
    * Also requires saving what Bible verse was last read.
    * Requires permission: TadukooBible.previous

 /bible next [ translation ]
-   * Aliases: forward and for.
+   * Aliases: forward, for, after, and aft.
    * Shows you the Bible verse after the one you last read.
    * Also requires saving what Bible verse was last read.
    * Requires permission: TadukooBible.next